Co-Chair of Governors

 Lisa Moss joined the Bethersden Board of Governors in January 2022 as the staff governor.
-Lisa has worked in the school for over six years and has enjoyed teaching across the school from Year one to year five, giving her a good overview of the school and its curriculum.
+Lisa has worked in the school for over seven years and has enjoyed teaching across the school from Year One to Year Six, giving her a good overview of the school and its curriculum.
 She has a particular interest in the teaching of MFL and PE.
-Lisa lives in Headcorn and her children attend local secondary schools.
+Lisa lives locally with her family.

 Annabel Rogerson joined Bethersden Board of Governors in October 2022.
 As a child, she grew up in the village and then moved abroad for 22 years.
 Annabel returned to Bethersden last year, from Thailand with her two children who now attend the school.
 She is a fully qualified teacher who has teaching experience working in both this country and in international schools abroad.
 Annabel is also a highly qualified first-aid instructor with 22 years of teaching experience in this field.
 In addition, she is the newly appointed Welfare Officer for Bethersden Tennis Club.

 James Allen joined Bethersden Board of Governors in October 2022.
 James currently works for the London Borough of Croydon as a Performance and Intelligence Manager for Adult Social Care.
 He specialises in Performance Management, Inspection Readiness, Attendance and Exclusions and Child Safeguarding.
 James grew up in Tenterden and lived in Ashford before moving to Bethersden in 2017 with his wife and two children.